What the Official Information Act is

 Sort out a problem with a request

-You can also make a complaint to the Office of the Ombudsman if you:
+The Office of the Ombudsman oversees responses to OIA requests.
+You can complain to the Office of the Ombudsman if you:

-- have concerns regarding the decision we made on your request
+- are concerned about the decision we made on your request

 - are unhappy about the way your request was treated or processed.

 Postal address: PO Box 10152, Wellington 6143

 You can ask the ombudsman if you’re unhappy with the way we responded, including: